Velocidex/velociraptor/README.md

 9. You should be able to search for the client in the GUI, browse VFS, download files etc.

-NOTE: You may omit the --config flag if you include the location to the config file in the VELOCIRAPTOR_CONFIG environment variable.
+NOTE: You may omit the --config flag in the following cases:

+ * If the VELOCIRAPTOR_CONFIG environment variable exists, Velociraptor will read its configuration from there.
+ * If you embed the configuration into the binary (using velociraptor config repack as below), Velociraptor will magically know its own configuration without reading it from a file at all.

+NOTE: If you embed the server's config into the binary then the binary will have key material in it - this could pose a security issue if the binary itself is leaked.
+It's OK to embed client config in the client because client configs have no secrets.

 To create a windows executable: